visit-dav/visit/src/doc/using_visit/WorkingWithFiles/Read_Write_Options.rst

 """"""""""""""

-The Silo_ database plugin has the ability to load spatial and data extents for Silo_ multiblock (e.g. multiple domain) objects.
+The Silo_ database plugin has the ability to load spatial and data extents for Silo_ multi-block (e.g. multiple domain) objects.
 This feature is an optional *acceleration* feature that enables VisIt to cull domains based on knowledge of downstream operations.
 For example, it can avoid reading domains known not to intersect a slice plane.
 However, if the data producer creates buggy extents